eth-educators/eth-docker/README.md

 Then `cp .env .env.bak` and `cp default.env .env`, and set variables inside `.env` the way you need them, with `.env.bak` as a guide.

+### The client "stack"

+If you are using binary build files - the default - you can update everything in the client "stack" with `sudo docker-compose build --pull`.
+If you run shared components in a different directory, such as eth1, traefik, or portainer, you'd `cd` into those directories and run the command there.

 ### Eth1

-If not building from source, run:<br />
-`sudo docker-compose build --pull eth1`

-Else, if building from source:<br />
+Run:<br />
-`sudo docker-compose build --no-cache eth1`
+`sudo docker-compose build --no-cache --pull eth1`

 Then stop, remove and start eth1:<br />
 `sudo docker-compose stop eth1 && sudo docker-compose rm eth1`<br />